 On the other hand, I don’t want to frighten anybody from taking Nystatin, because there will be many people who take this anti-fungal drug with good results, but good advice is to go slow when it comes to dosage and not to be in a hurry to step dosages up by any means.
 That way you will be in a better position to slow down or stop if you experience any untoward side effects before they develop into major aggravations.

 Taking a high dose of an antifungal such as Nystatin when you commence yeast infection treatment to me is like prematurely increasing the speed of a large oil tanker to its maximum velocity, once a high speed is achieved and maintained and if then a slower speed is then desired at any given time, it may take many miles for the huge ship to reduce speed due to the sheer momentum and energy it has picked up along the way.
 Likewise, once the strong action of a high initial dose of Nystatin begins to work on the yeast infection, it is almost impossible to halt the momentum and energy of the aggravation rapidly, and it can take many days or even a few weeks for this momentum to slowly ease up.
-It therefore make sense to go slow with Nystatin treatment to begin with and to slowly increase the dose, that way you will have much better control and will be more able to quickly slow down any potential reactions.
+It therefore make sense to go slow with Nystatin treatment to begin with and to slowly increase the dose, that way you will have much better control and will be more able to swiftly lessen the pace of any potential reactions.

 Many who take Nystatin at a low dosage will eventually want to take higher dosages, and if you have a severe or a chronic yeast infection start on the low end of dosage at 500,000 units (1 tablet, lozenge or liquid units) per day for a at least a week before slowly and carefully increasing the dosage, that way it will be easier for you to control any aggravations before they get out of hand and get to be very uncomfortable.